Séamus A. Power is a trans-disciplinary scholar with expertise in social, cultural, and political psychology.

 In one line of research he uses multiple methods to comprehend how people experience and understand economic inequality from a psychological perspective: under what conditions can and do people living in democracies accept inequality without engaging in activities to effect social change?
 And under what circumstances does their tolerance turn to protest, rioting, and other forms of civic discontent?

-In a second line of research, in conjunction with Professor Richard Shweder, he examines the scopes and limits of pluralism and the multicultural challenge in western liberal democracies.
-How much tolerance is there, and how much tolerance do people think there should be, for diverse cultural practices such as body modifications, parental authority, arranged marriages, ways of dressing, and family structures, in liberal democracies, such as the United States?
+In a second line of research, in conjunction with the cultural anthropologist Professor Richard Shweder, he examines the scopes and limits of pluralism and the multicultural challenge in western liberal democracies.
+How much tolerance is there, and how much tolerance do people think there should be, for diverse cultural practices such as body modifications, parental authority, arranged marriages, ways of dressing, and family structures, in liberal democracies, such as the United States and Denmark?

 Dr. Power's third research area unites the previous two strands.
 He is interested in the Equality - Difference Paradox.
 This is the observation that countries with greater income equality tend to be less culturally diverse.
 One consequence of this apparent clash between cultural diversity and income equality is that any country that values both economic equality and cultural diversity must sooner or later confront the paradox, if only for the sake of finding a sensible tradeoff that is compatible with social harmony.
 What public policies can help manage the tension between these opposing liberal values to increase social intelligence and maximize the successful integration of culturally diverse groups?

-Dr. Power is an assistant professor of social psychology, in the department of psychology, at the University of Copenhagen.
+Dr. Power is an assistant professor in the Department of Psychology at the University of Copenhagen.